Metabolic diseases

 Type 2 diabetes

-Type 2 diabetes occurs when the body doesn’t make enough insulin or doesn’t use it well.
-Type 2 diabetes can be prevented or delayed.
+Type 2 diabetes occurs when your body doesn't make enough insulin or doesn't use it well.
+Find out how to delay or prevent type 2 diabetes.